 Reading about space is extremely interesting, imagine if one can watch a 3D video about Milkyway on a VR headgear.
 This will give the viewer a feeling of floating in space and listening to all the amazing facts.

 Probably, the most useful way of using AR and VR is the real-time broadcasting of simulated complex surgery that a medical student can see and learn.
-This wouldn’t be possible unless such a surgery is actually performed.
+This wouldn’t be possible unless such a surgery is performed.

 AR is also used by many educational apps which can make learning about different plant parts or other stuff straightforward and fun.